CharvitZalavadiya/NodeJS/README.md

 - Executing JavaScript with Node

 1. Node REPL
-   • Read
+   - • Read
-   • Evaluate
+   - • Evaluate
-   • Print
+   - • Print
-   • Loop
+   - • Loop

 2. Executing code in a JavaScript file in the command line

 # 7 : Browser vs Node.js

-- In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like Cookies.
-You don't have the document, window and all the other objects that are provided by the browser
+-- In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like Cookies.
+You don't have the document, window and all the other objects that are provided by the browser\
-- In the browser, we don't have all the nice APls that Node.js provides through its modules
+-- In the browser, we don't have all the nice APls that Node.js provides through its modules\
-- For example the filesystem access functionality
+-- For example the filesystem access functionality\
-- With Node.js, you control the environment
+-- With Node.js, you control the environment\
-- With a browser you are at the mercy of what the users choose
+-- With a browser you are at the mercy of what the users choose

 # 8 : Modules